elastic/enterprise-search-zoom-connector/README.md

 export PATH=/Users/shaybanon/Library/Python/3.8/bin:$PATH
 ```

+Note: If you are running the connector on Windows, please ensure Microsoft Visual C++ 14.0 or greater is installed.

 The following table provides the installation location for each operating system:

 | Operating system | Installation location                                        |